LCAV/easy-dsp/docs/docs/messages-ref.md

     * Message type: text;
     * Message format: JSON: `{"status": "end", "code": (integer)}`.

+* New script: this message indicates to the webapp that a python script is running and would like to use the webapp for display, and specify on which port the python program listens for its WebSocket.
+    * Message type: text;
+    * Message format: JSON: `{"script": (integer)}`.

 ## final-program.py > Webapp

 This connection is one-way only: the new python program can send various outputs to the webapp.